 Counts for which a statute mandates a consecutive sentence, such as counts charging the use of a firearm in a violent crime (18 U.S.C. § 924(c)) are treated separately.
 The sentence imposed on such a count is the sentence indicated for the particular offense of conviction.
 That sentence then runs consecutively to the sentences imposed on the other counts.
-See Commentary to §\$2K2.4 and 3D1.2 regarding determination of the offense levels for related counts when a conviction under 18 U.S.C. § 924(c) is involved.
+See Commentary to \$2K2.4 and 3D1.1 regarding determination of the offense levels for related counts when a conviction under 18 U.S.C. \$924(c) is involved.
+Note, however, that even in the case of a consecutive term of imprisonment imposed under subsection (a), any term of supervised release imposed is to run concurrently with any other term of supervised release imposed.
+See 18 U.S.C. \$3624(e).

 Historical Note: Effective November 1, 1987.
-Amended effective November 1, 1989 (see Appendix C, amendments 287 and 288).
+Amended effective November 1, 1989 (see Appendix C, amendments 287 and 288); November 1, 1994 (see Appendix C, amendment 507).